 No, once an organic animal is treated with any prohibited material, including antibiotics, it can never be brought back to organic production.Any animal treated with antibiotics will lose its organic status and can never return to organic production, even if the animal is managed organically and remains on the organic farm.
 You must ensure that animals treated with prohibited materials,...
 Read more

-At this time, the only synthetic de-wormer approved for organic producers is ivermectin, although it is only allowed for emergency treatment of dairy animals and breeder stock.
-Animals treated with ivermectin may never be sold as organic slaughter stock.
-Herbal de-wormers and other non-synthetic materials are allowed for use on organic animals.
+At this time, the only synthetic parasiticides allowed for organic producers are ivermectin, moxidectin, and fenbendazole.
+You may only use these synthetic drugs for emergency treatment of dairy animals and breeder stock.
+Animals to be sold as organic slaughter stock may never be treated with these materials.
+Plant-based, herbal de-wormers and other non-synthetic materials are also allowed as...
+Read more

 Many allowed feed supplements and additives are not certified organic.
 These include products that contain primarily vitamins and minerals.
 Any agricultural ingredients, such as grains or molasses, in feed additives or supplements must be organic.
 Feed additives and supplements may not contain genetically modified organisms or mammalian or poultry slaughter byproducts.
 All feed additives and...
 Read more

 You may only use products that are certified organic, OMRI or WSDA-listed, or approved by CCOF.
-If you wish to use any product that is not certified organic or OMRI or WSDA approved, you must complete a Material Review Request Form (MRRF) and receive CCOF approval prior to use.
-Consult our step-by-step guide outlining what you need to do before using any new materials.
+If you wish to use any product that is not certified organic or OMRI or WSDA approved, you must receive CCOF approval prior to use.
+You should always ensure that your approved list of materials, also known as your Organic System Plan (OSP) Materials List, includes all products you use or plan to use...
+Read more

 The National Organic Program (NOP) outlines a specific order of pest control methods in areas where organic products are processed, handled, or stored.First use preventative measures such as good sanitation, then mechanical measures, such as mechanical, sticky, or pheromone traps.
 If preventative and mechanical measures do not adequately control pests, you may use NOP allowed materials...
 Read more

 Yes!
 We maintain a list of organic consultants and organic agricultural advisors who are available to assist with certification and regulatory compliance issues.
 We understand that choosing materials appropriate for your specific situation can be challenging.
-Our staff is available to verify if a specific material is compliant; however, due to NOP regulations we are not allowed to make...
+Our staff is available to verify if a specific material is...
 Read more

 Under the NOP there are specific requirements for the use of raw manure.